"Uni" is the British slang abbreviation for 'university', as in "She's off to Uni in September".

 - University West of England (more commonly called UWE (you-we)) which used to be called "Bristol Polytechnic".
 It's actually a lot bigger than Bristol University and is currently made up of four different campuses.
 Frenchay (The biggest and most sprawling of the campuses where most courses are studied), Glenside (A converted hospital which is now used (quite fittingly) to teach health and social care courses), St Matthias (Known as St Matts, a collection of Gothic buildings where most of the literary and media arts are studied, it's also the prime location of the universities dramatics (Such as the UWE Drama Society), and Bower Ashton (which is on the other side of Bristol for some reason, which teaches the subjects which go under the heading "Creative Arts").

 - York St. John: Actually much older than the main University of York, having been formed in the 1840s.
 Mostly focused on religious and historical studies until the 2000s, when a major expansion drive saw it vastly expand its range of subjects and student population, not to mention taking over a significant part of the north of the city.
+Has strong ties to the Church of England; the current Archbishop of York, John Sentamu, is the Chancellor and the university holds its graduation ceremonies in York Minster.

 Saying you went to one of these is just embarrassing, since they are near the bottom of the league tables.
 You might get a pass if you come from a background from which you would hardly expect to go to university at all (e.g. you come from a long line of career petty criminals and you're the first of your family to attend), but even then, it's still not anything to be proud of.